 It may not be fatty enough to smoke properly, but white seabass would be perfect slowly simmered in olive oil and then eaten cold in a salad.
 When cooked, this fish is nice and moist and flakes easily.

 Buying White Seabass

 If you are on the West Coast, seek out white seabass.
 Not only is it a fantastic eating fish, it is considered a "best choice" by the Monterey Bay Aquarium, which monitors the health of fisheries worldwide.

 Most white seabass are caught by hook and line, and the populations have increased dramatically since being overfished in the 1960s and 1970s.

 If you don't live in the West, white seabass freezes well so you can buy it frozen.
-And if you happen to see recipes for white seabass, know that you can substitute sturgeon, grouper, thresher shark, mako shark, mahi-mahi (dorado), or even swordfish -- if you can find hook-and-line caught swordfish steaks.
+And if you happen to see recipes for white seabass, but can't get your hands on any, know that you can substitute sturgeon, grouper, thresher shark, mako shark, mahi-mahi (dorado), or even swordfish, if you can find hook-and-line caught swordfish steaks.